-For employees who, as employees of the Bank, during the 6 calendar years prior to the termination date of the relationship, have acquired the right to receive variable remuneration equal to or greater than 35% of the maximum reachable for at least 3 years, and each year during the above 6 year period always received positive annual performance assessments:
+For employees who, as employees of the Bank, during the 6 calendar years prior to the termination date of the relationship, have acquired the right to receive variable remuneration equal to or greater than 35% of the maximum reachable for at least 3 years, and each year during the above 6-year period always received positive annual performance assessments:

-- A. 4 months of fixed remuneration for each year of service, with the maximum limit of 36 months of fixed remuneration, if the employees' age is higher than 45 years; - B. 3 months of fixed remuneration for each year of service, with the maximum limit of 36 months of fixed remuneration, if the employees' age is up to 45 years.
+- A. Up to 4 months of fixed remuneration for each year of service, with the maximum limit of 36 months of fixed remuneration, if the employees' age is higher than 45 years; - B. Up to 3 months of fixed remuneration for each year of service, with the maximum limit of 36 months of fixed remuneration, if the employees' age is up to 45 years.

-For all other employees not included within the regulated population that during the 6 calendar years prior to the termination date of the relationship received for at least 5 years a positive annual performance assessments:
+For all other employees not included within the regulated population that during the 6 calendar years prior to the termination date of the relationship received for at least 5 years a positive annual performance assessment:

-- A. 2 months of fixed remuneration for each year of service, with the maximum limit of 24 months of fixed remuneration, if the employees' age is higher than 45 years. - B. 1 months of fixed remuneration for each year of service, with the maximum limit of 24 months of fixed remuneration, if the employees' age is up to 45 years.
+- A. Up to 2 months of fixed remuneration for each year of service, with the maximum limit of 24 months of fixed remuneration, if the employees' age is higher than 45 years. - B. 1 months of fixed remuneration for each year of service, with the maximum limit of 24 months of fixed remuneration, if the employees' age is up to 45 years.

-The rules and detailed disciplines referred to in this document will apply to the Severance, including the methods of disbursement (deferred shares, financial instruments, correction mechanisms ex post, etc.), differentiated into function of the staff category, except for what explicitly derogated with this document.
+The rules and detailed disciplines referred to in this document and regarding the remuneration system will also apply to the Severance, including the methods of disbursement (deferred shares, financial instruments, correction mechanisms ex post, malus and claw-back, etc.), differentiated into function of the staff category, except for what explicitly derogated with this document.